Art Major Asian Scholarships 2026 at Korea National University of Arts

 Who Can Apply for AMA Scholarships?

-Applicants who apply to Art Major Asian Scholarships should meet the following requirements:
+Applicants who apply to the Art Major Asian Scholarships should meet the following requirements:

 • Completion of secondary education or bachelor’s degree program before admission.